 Author's Note: I have been unable to find a specific description of God C's appearance so I have left the description simple, based on pictures I have seen.

-God C of the Schellhas deity classification system is a god of sacredness.
-Known also as k'uhul (or ch'ulel), this god is currently understood to be some kind of personification of sacredness and not necessarily a god.
+God C, as its known in the Schellhas system, is a bit wrongly named.
+Known also as k'uhul (or ch'ulel), this "god" is currently understood to be some kind of personification of sacredness and not necessarily a god.

 God C's appearance is that of a man.
 Sometimes the head of God C is bearded.
 One theory exists that God C's appearance is unlike anything that can be found in the natural world, and so is not an anthropomorphic relation to the natural world.